erhankeseli/kafka-connect-hana/README.md

 `{topic}.table.type` - This is a Hana specific configuration setting which allows creation of Row & Column tables if `auto.create` is set to true.

+`{topic}.table.partition.mode` - This is a HANA Sink specific configuration setting which determines the table partitioning in HANA.
+Default value is 'none'.
+And supported values are 'none', 'hash', 'round_robin'.

 - Source

 `{topic}.incrementing.column.name` - In order to fetch from a SAP Hana table, an incremental ( or auto-incremental ) column needs to be provided.
 The type